How to Save Electricity This Summer

-“Insulation, whether foam, fiberglass, or cellulose, provides a barrier against the transfer of heat in and out of your home.
+"Insulation, whether foam, fiberglass, or cellulose, provides a barrier against the transfer of heat in and out of your home.
 The insulation, which prevents the heat transfer from shingles and siding also reduces the overall workload required by the cooling system.
-Over all, the electricity required to keep your home at optimum temperature and humidity decreases in a well-insulated home.
-That means less money spent on utility bills!”
+Overall, the electricity required to keep your home at an optimum temperature and humidity decrease in a well-insulated home.
+That means less money spent on utility bills!"

 3. Inspect the Ductwork

 Finally, air leaks in the ductwork lead to more wasted money.

 Homeowners should know that uninsulated ductwork contributes towards home comfort problems.
 However, keep an eye out for some warning signs that identify potential issues with your ductwork.